asanomitakanori/Unsupervised-Deep-Non-Rigid-Alignment-by-Low-Rank-Loss-and-Multi-Input-Attention/README.md

 Hydra (hydra-core)

 ## Training
-You can train % validation by run.py
+You can train and validation by run.py
 ### Example
 ```
 $ python run.py